 On arrival in Delhi you will be met by a World Expeditions representative and transferred to your hotel.
 The remainder of the day is free to explore Delhi and sightseeing tours can be arranged.
-Due to the differing times of arrivals of group members, a group meeting will not be held until the following morning.
+Due to the differing times of arrival of group members and the early morning departure to Leh the following morning the initial briefing will be on ‘a need to know basis’ such as what to pack, ordering a packed breakfast, what time for departure from the hotel, arrangements for leaving gear in Delhi etc. Your World Expeditions kit bag will also be distributed after the briefing.
+The main briefing will be on arrival in Leh and sleeping bags, liners, insulated mattress and down jackets will also be distributed.
 Note: As an alternative to arriving in Delhi on a late night flight, you may wish to consider arriving the day before the trip commences.
 Please talk to your World Expeditions reservations consultant or your travel agent for pre-tour accommodation options.

 We board early morning flight from Delhi to Leh (3505m) where you will be rewarded with spectacular views across the Great Himalaya and Zanskar ranges.
 On arrival in Leh it is essential to rest and start the all-important process of acclimatization (and also catch up with some sleep after the very early morning start).
 Our schedule today will be flexible and depend on how everyone is adjusting to the altitude.
 In the afternoon we will have the opportunity to climb to the Victory Fort (above the Palace) built in the 15th century to commemorate Ladakh’s independence from the invading armies from Baltistan and Kashmir.
 From the Palace we can also appreciate the alleyways that comprise the old town of Leh, located to the east of the main bazaar and appreciate the wonderful panoramic view back over the Indus Valley to the south.
 You’re sure to fall in love with Ladakh from this great vantage point!